 Let's take a look at the most important ongoing Alabama LLC reporting and tax filing requirements.
 (If you're looking for information about other states' LLC requirements, you can review our article on LLC tax and filing requirements.)

-The State of Alabama requires you to file an annual report as part of your required state Business Privilege Tax return.
+The State of Alabama requires you to file an annual report as part of your required state Business Privilege Tax (BPT) return.
 See the next section for more information.

 For income tax purposes, most LLCs are considered "pass-through tax entities."
 If you're an owner of a pass-through entity, the responsibility for paying federal income taxes passes through the LLC itself and falls on you as one of the LLC members.
 By default, LLCs themselves don't pay income taxes, only their members do.
 You'll report and pay your share of the LLC's income on your personal tax return.

 Must pay state BPT.
 Most businesses in Alabama, including LLCs, must pay the BPT.
 The BPT is a type of "franchise tax" paid to the Alabama Department of Revenue (DOR) for the privilege of being organized or doing business in the state.
 In general, the BPT is calculated based on the business's taxable net worth and requires a minimum tax payment.
 As of 2023, the minimum tax is $50.

 The BPT return for pass-through entities like LLCs (Form PPT) includes an Annual Report form (Form AL-CAR) that must be included with the return.
 There's a separate form (Form BPT-IN) for the initial return (the first return filed after the creation of your LLC).
 The initial return is due two and a half months after the LLC is organized.